LEJ's Blog

 I had been exiled to labor midst Republican cronies of my Father at the State Capitol as punishment for failing grades at Southern Illinois University, Carbondale.
 College failure has taken me far, L. A. Norma likes to tell our friends.

-I spent too much time liberating the downtrodden ~ in coffee shop and barroom bloviations ~ to notice my Father's concern.
-Then, pow, one day I'm in Prairie cold Springfield with folks who may not know Annabel Lee from Hamlet but could speak political poetry like the Rosetta Stone's scribe and mason combined.
+I spent too much time liberating the downtrodden ~ in coffee shop and barroom bloviations ~ to notice my Father's blooming concern.
+Then, pow, one day I'm in Prairie cold Springfield with folks who may not know Annabel Lee from Hamlet but could speak political poetry like the Rosetta Stone's scribe and mason.

-My Father saw it befitting my civil rights work that I head to Springfield, "Where the tax man's bagman takes all that Gott damn tax money!"
+My Father saw it befitting my civil rights consultations (remember this was the Fabled Sixties) that I head to Springfield, "Where the tax man's bagman takes all that Gott damn tax money!"

-For it is true, all over the World, citizens live better under the crooked staff (church and state's).
-And that is where the taxman delivers his harvest.
-Where politicians and priests have gone throughout history to get paid.
-Along with the contractors who build their roads and airports, their camp followers, and their Sons and Daughters.
+For it is true, all over the World, citizens live better under the crooked staff (church and state's, in both meanings of the term).
+This is where politicians and priests have gone throughout history to get paid.
+Along with the contractors who build their roads, cathedrals, and airports.
+And their camp follower's Sons and Daughters.

 ~ ~ ~